 - The sponsor’s understanding of the unaccompanied alien child’s needs, as identified by ORR and the care provider.

 - The sponsor’s plan to provide adequate care, supervision, access to community resources, and housing.

 - The sponsor’s understanding of the importance of ensuring the unaccompanied alien child’s presence at all future hearings or proceedings, including immigration court proceedings, and the sponsor’s attendance at a Legal Orientation Program for Custodians (LOPC) presentation.
 See section 2.2.5.

 - The linguistic and cultural background of the child or youth and the sponsor, including cultural, social, and communal norms and practices for the care of children.

 - The sponsor’s strengths, resources, and mitigating factors in relation to any risks or special concerns of the child or sponsor, such as a criminal background, history of substance abuse, mental health issues, or domestic violence and child welfare concerns.

-The care provider screens each case to determine whether to conduct a home study of the potential sponsor as required under the Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA).
+The care provider screens each case to determine whether to conduct a home study of the potential sponsor as required under the Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA) Visit disclaimer page .
 Information about the child is collected during initial placement into an ORR facility and throughout his or her stay.
-The care provider then uses the information collected about the child in conjunction with the sponsor assessment process to determine whether to conduct a home study.
+The care provider then uses the information collected about and from the child in conjunction with the sponsor assessment process to determine whether to conduct a home study.
 The TVPRA requires home studies under the following circumstances:

 - The child is a victim of a severe form of trafficking in persons;